Terms & Conditions

 • Boating attitude

 On a liveaboard safari different individuals stay together on a limited space for a longer period, some or all of them without knowing each other.
-This requires a certain care and politeness from everybody, staff and clients.
+This requires a certain care and politeness from everybody, staff, and clients.
 Anti-social or aggressive behavior will not be tolerated and individuals who cause a disturbance to other guests may be removed from the boat.

 • Entertainment

 By default the nightly entertainment on a liveaboard is limited, ranging from night dives to watching films or simply relaxing on the sundeck while watching the night sky.
-Clients are welcome to bring favorite music or movies on board to watch and share; all Sea Queen vessels have a sound system, DVD player and Flat Screen TVs with USB connection.
+Clients are welcome to bring favorite music or movies on board to watch and share; all Sea Queen vessels have a sound system, and Flat Screen TVs with USB connection.

 • Electronic devises